Kirk W. Johnson

-Kirk Wallace Johnson is an American author, screenwriter, and founder of The List Project, a not-for-profit organization that resettled Iraqi refugees who previously worked for the U.S. government during the Iraq War.
+Kirk Wallace Johnson is an American author, screenwriter, and founder of the List Project, a not-for-profit organization that resettled Iraqi refugees who previously worked for the U.S. government during the Iraq War.

+Early life

+Johnson was born in West Chicago, Illinois.
 He served as the U.S. Agency for International Development first coordinator for reconstruction in Fallujah, Iraq in 2005.

-Early life and education

-Johnson was born in West Chicago, Illinois.
-His father, Thomas L. Johnson, served several terms as a Republican State Representative and Senator, and his mother, Virginia L. Johnson, was a policy advisor to the Illinois Attorney General.
-As a fifteen-year-old, Johnson visited Egypt with his grandmother, and began studying Arabic in evening classes at the College of DuPage, skipping his high school graduation to attend the Arabic Language Institute at the American University in Cairo.

-He graduated from the University of Chicago in 2002, with a degree in Near Eastern Languages and Civilizations.
-In addition to studying in Syria on a Foreign Language Acquisition Grant (2001), Johnson received a Fulbright Scholarship to conduct research on political Islamism in Egypt (2002–03).

-The List Project
+List Project

-Johnson was opposed to the Iraq War, but felt an ethical obligation to help with the reconstruction efforts, which he supported as a way of righting a wrong.
+Johnson was opposed to the Iraq War but felt an ethical obligation to help with the reconstruction efforts, which he supported as a way of righting a wrong.
 After returning from Iraq with PTSD, he was contacted by his former Iraqi colleagues, who were running for their lives as a result of working for the U.S. Government during the war.
-In December 2006, he wrote an op-ed for the "Los Angeles Times" calling upon the government to open its doors to these allies.
-In response, he was flooded with petitions from thousands of refugees, leading him to found the List Project to Resettle Iraqi Allies, a non-profit that marshaled hundreds of attorneys from the nations top law firms to represent their cases on a pro bono basis.
-Over the subsequent eight years, the List Project helped over 2,000 U.S.-affiliated Iraqis resettle to America.
-Johnson testified before Congress and worked closely with Senator Ted Kennedy toward the creation of the Special Immigrant Visa program, designated for Iraqis and Afghans that worked for the United States during the wars.
+In December 2006, he wrote an op-ed for the Los Angeles Times calling upon the government to open its doors to these allies.
+In response, he was flooded with petitions from thousands of refugees, leading him to found the List Project to Resettle Iraqi Allies, a non-profit that marshaled hundreds of attorneys from the nation's top law firms to represent their cases on a pro bono basis.

-His work was profiled in 60 Minutes, the Today Show, The New Yorker, and This American Life; it was the subject of his 2013 memoir To Be a Friend Is Fatal: the Fight to Save the Iraqis America Left Behind.
+Johnson and the List Project were the subjects of the 2012 documentary film The List, directed and produced by Beth Murphy.